Gifts

 Further, the NR’s friend is liable to deduct TDS at the rate of 30% on Rs.
 5,00,000/-.

-l.
-NR receives an immovable property in India from a Non-relative.
-Brief facts are as under: Date of Gift: June 25, 2019 Consideration paid by NR: Rs.
+16. NR purchases an immovable property in India from a Non-relative.
+Brief facts are as under: Date of Purchase agreement and registration of the said agreement: June 25, 2023 Consideration paid by NR: Rs.
 24,20,000/- Stamp Duty Value: Rs.
 27,00,000/- What shall be the tax treatment in the present case?

 Ans.

-If an individual receives an immovable property and the difference between Stamp duty value and consideration, is higher of following amounts Rs 50,000 and 10% of consideration, then the excess of Stamp duty value over the consideration shall be charged to tax under the head ‘Income from Other Sources’ in the hands of NR.
+if an individual receives an immovable property and the difference between Stamp duty value and consideration, is higher of following amounts Rs 50,000 and 10% of consideration, then the excess of Stamp duty value over the consideration shall be charged to tax under the head ‘Income from Other Sources’ in the hands of NR.

-In the present case, Stamp duty value exceeds the actual consideration by Rs.2,80,000/-, which is higher than Rs.
+In the present case, Stamp duty value exceeds the actual consideration by Rs.2,80,000/-(Rs.
+27,00,000/- less Rs.
+24,20,000/-), which is higher than Rs.
 50,000/- and 10% of the actual consideration of Rs.
 24,20,000/- i.e. Rs.
 2,42,000/-.
 Accordingly, the difference of Rs.
-2,80,000/- (Rs.
-27,00,000/- less Rs.
-24,20,000/-) shall be treated as income of NR.
+2,80,000/- shall be treated as income of NR.

-m.
-In FAQ l., what shall be the tax treatment in case the consideration paid by NR is Rs.
+17. In FAQ 16., what shall be the tax treatment in case the consideration paid by NR is Rs.
 26,00,000?

-Ans.
 The difference between actual consideration and Stamp duty value is of Rs.
 1,00,000/- (Rs.
 27,00,000 less Rs.
 26,00,000), which is higher than Rs.
 50,000/-, but it does not satisfy the other condition i.e. difference between Stamp duty value and consideration should be more than 10% of consideration of Rs.
 26,00,000/- i.e. Rs.
 2,60,000/-.
 Accordingly, said difference of Rs.
 1,00,000/- shall not be considered as income in the hands of NR.